-- The FedEx logo has an intentionally hidden white arrow between the letters “E” and “x” that was created by blending two different fonts together.
-It has won over 40 design awards and is renowned for the best use of negative space.
+- The FedEx logo has a purposely concealed white arrow between the letters ‘ E’ and’ x’ which was created by combining together two separate fonts.
+This has won over 40 architecture awards and is known for using negative space to maximum advantage.

-- VLC Media Player uses a traffic cone as its logo because the students who wrote the code for the VideoLAN project had a traffic cone collection.
+- VLC Media Player uses a traffic cone as its logo, as the students who developed the VideoLAN project code had a series of traffic cones.

-- The logo for Domino’s Pizza has three dots because there were only three original Domino’s stores in 1965.
-They planned to add a new dot for every new store, but the idea was dropped due to the fast growth of the franchise.
+- Domino’s Pizza logo has three dots, back in 1965 there were just three original Domino’s shops.
+We wanted to add a new dot for each new location, but the concept was dropped because of the franchise’s rapid growth.

-- The Walt Disney logo is not based on Walt’s own signature.
-It is, in fact, based on an employee’s version of it who used to sign fan mail on Walt’s behalf.
-The stylized version got so famous that Walt Disney had problem signing his own autographs!
+- The Walt Disney logo is not based on a signature of Walt himself.
+In reality, it is based on a version of it from an employee who used to sign fan mail on behalf of Walt.
+The stylised version became so famous that Walt Disney had difficulty signing his own autographs!

-- The logo for Bluetooth, which was named after the Danish King Harald Bluetooth, is derived from the Danish letters that represent the king’s initials – H (ᚼ) and B (ᛒ).
+- The Bluetooth logo, named after the Danish King Harald Bluetooth, derives from the Danish letters representing the initials’ H’ and’ B’ of the king.

-- The Apple logo has a bite taken out of it simply so that it would not be mistaken for a cherry.
+- The Apple logo has actually taken a bite out of it so it won’t be mistaken for a cherry.

-- The Baskin-Robbins logo has a “31” cleverly inscribed on the name that represents a flavor for every day of the month.
+- The Baskin-Robbins logo has a’ 31′ cleverly engraved on the name which for every day of the month represents a flavour.

-- As opposed to popular belief, McDonald’s golden “M” logo does not come from the name McDonald’s.
-It, in fact, comes from the golden architectural arches that were part of the first McDonald’s restaurant.
+- Unlike popular belief, McDonald’s golden’ M’ logo is not derived from the McDonald’s name.
+It literally comes from the golden architectural arches that were part of the first restaurant McDonald’s.

-- The Nike Swoosh logo, that represents the flight of the Greek goddess of victory, was designed for $35 by a design student.
-Later, the founder sent her a golden Swoosh diamond ring with an undisclosed amount of Nike stock as thanks.
+- A designer student had designed the Nike Swoosh logo, which depicts the flight of the Greek goddess of victory, for $35.
+Later, as a thank you, the creator sent her a golden Swoosh diamond ring with an undisclosed amount of Nike stock.

 These are some Facts Behind World Famous Logos